suhrabjan/Battleship_game_simple/README.md

 # Battleship_game_simple

-### This Version:
+## This Version:
 It is simple version.
-We don't placeany ships of our own.
+We don't place any ships of our own.
 Instead our job is to sink the computer's ships in the fewest number of guesses.

 ## Goal:
 Sink all of the computer's Dot Coms in the fewest number of guesses.
 You're given a rating or level, based on how well you perform.